joaomeirelles/phdproposal_presentation/PITCHME.md

 <span style="color:black; font-size: 0.6em;">Exploring the energy use drivers of 10 cities at microscale level</span>
 <br>
 ![cisbat](pics/cisbat.png)
+<span style="color:grey; font-size: 0.3em;">Athanassiadis, A.; Fernandez, G.; Meirelles, J.; Meinherz, F.; Hoekman, P.; Cari, Y.B.
+Exploring the energy use drivers of 10 cities at microscale level.
+Under revision for publication at the Proceedings of the CISBAT17 conference</span>

 +++
 <span style="color:gray; font-size: 0.5em;">step 3 - what will be done</span>